zukunft/zukunft.com/docs/code_functions_all.md

         \-- system_form - TODO Prio 0 review
     \-- form_formula_expression
         \-- system_form - create the html code for the form element to enter the formula expression
+    \-- form_formula_latex
+        \-- system_form - create the html code for the form element to enter the formula in the latex format
     \-- form_formula_all_fields
         \-- system_form - create the html code for the form flag to set that the formula needs all fields to be set
     \-- button_cancel